-Each of the seven locations in the Snowy Valleys Sculpture Trail has its own collection tailored to the town or vineyards and winery with cellar doors:
+Each of the eight locations in the Snowy Valleys Sculpture Trail has its own collection tailored to the town or vineyards and winery with cellar doors:

 As part of the Snowy Valleys Sculpture Trail 13 artists have already visited schools across the Snowy Valleys to provide sculpture making experiences for 1,538 students during over 60 workshops.

 The workshops are based off the artist’s own artistic practice and students explore exciting collaborative processes with new materials and creative thinking.
 The students can engage with the artist to help them make their own imaginative sculpture to exhibit with their peers.

 In addition, empty shops in Batlow and Tumbarumba have been leased and transformed by artists into Shop Art Projects that are open for visitors on weekends.

 David Handley, Founding CEO & Artistic Director of Sculpture by the Sea, said, “Thank you to the members of the communities across the Snowy Valleys for preparing the local celebrations in their towns to welcome visitors from across the Snowy Valleys.
 We look forward to hundreds of people in each town meeting the artists who have created the sculptures for their towns and to enjoying a wide range of free activities including sculpture making workshops for the family and tours of the sculptures with the artists.”